-Emergency Dentistry – Tyler, TX
+Emergency Dentist — Tyler, TX

-When You Need It The Most
+Pain-Relieving Dentistry When You Need It The Most

 Are you experiencing a searing toothache or knocked out a tooth while playing your favorite sport?
 In the midst of a dental emergency, it’s important to know a trusted dentist nearby that you can call.
 Southern Oaks Dental offers fast, pain-relieving dental treatment for patients who are in discomfort.
 All you need to do is contact our dental office and schedule an appointment for emergency dentistry in Tyler, TX with one of our friendly dental staff.

-Why Choose Southern Oaks Dental
+Why Choose Southern Oaks Dental for Emergency Dental Care?

-Handling a dental emergency can be hard, especially if you’re not prepared.
-The first thing you should always do is contact our dental office so we can schedule an appointment for you as soon as possible.
+- Call and schedule a same-day appointment: The first thing you should always do is contact our dental office so we can schedule a same-day appointment for you as soon as possible.
 We’ll also provide you with over-the-phone first-aid guidance to reduce the chances of sustaining additional damage to your mouth.

 The cost of your emergency dental visit depends on what type of treatment you require.
 We’re able to determine this after we examine your mouth.
 Our team will always share the details of our findings with you and walk you through all of your options.
 If you have any questions about dental insurance coverage, financing, or the cost of your treatment, don’t hesitate to ask one of our friendly dental professionals.